 Crispy and delicious vegetable pakora is one of the most loved Indian snacks preferred during the monsoon season.
-This naturally gluten-free and vegan pakora is easy to make with a few pantry staples and vegetables.
+These naturally gluten free and vegan Indian vegetable fritters are easy to make with a few pantry staples and vegetables.

 Jump to: